Abrorxon-abi/Blum_auto_play_game/README.md

 # Note:

-First off all you need to `Allow Outside Content, Allow Frames and Enable CORS` from your browser using Chrome extension: [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii?utm_source=ext_app_menu).
+First off all you need to install [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii?utm_source=ext_app_menu) Chrome extension.
+Than click `Add Rule` button and select `Change Headers`.
+In the `For` input field type `*` for convenience.
+After that click `Edit Headers` and select `Enable CORS, Allow Frames and Allow Outside Content` in Presets dropdown then click `Close`.

 # Happy mining!